 - Meet the Manatees: Learn more about the manatees currently in our care.

-- Tribute to Snooty: Learn more about the life and legacy of Snooty the manatee, who died in 2017.
+- Remembering Snooty: Learn more about the life and legacy of Snooty the manatee, who died in 2017.

-- Support Manatee Rehabilitation: Donations help us treat and return manatees to the wild each year.
+- Support Manatee Rehabilitation: Donations help us care for and return manatees to the wild each year.

-- Programs in the Parker Manatee Aquarium: Learn about the daily programs the Museum offers in the Parker Manatee Aquarium.
+- Programs in the Parker Manatee Aquarium: Learn about the daily programs in the Parker Manatee Rehabilitation Habitat.